wca5061/DiabetesPredictionML/README.md

 ## Submission
 The prediction on test data, summarized it in y_test.csv file, with similar format as sample_submission.csv, i.e. 1 column indicating patient ID (column name: 'id') and 1 column showing the predicted diabetic level (column name: 'y').
 Note the column 'id' should match 'id' in x_test.csv.

+## Evaluation
+The evaluation metric reported is MSE (Mean Square Error).